hapax/hapax.github.io/assets/boring.md

 obviously false.
 </span>

-(The mentions a third equivalent form called *Zorn's lemma*, but we won't go there.)
+(The full joke actually mentions a third equivalent form called *Zorn's lemma*, but we won't go there.)
 Loosely, the axiom of choice just says we can pick an element from a non-empty set: